-MU3321 Scriptwriting
+MU3221 Scriptwriting

-Scriptwriting is a comprehensive introduction to scriptwriting for the stage and screen in a ministry context.
-Topics covered include: narrative components in various applications such as commercials, short stage productions, as well as short and long videos.
-Special emphasis is placed on developing well-written scripts for kingdom advancement.
+Scriptwriting examines the art of writing scripts for the stage and screen in the context of ministry.
+Topics covered include narrative components of writing for commercials, videos, church announcements, short stage productions, and long form theatrical productions.
+Special emphasis is placed on developing well-written scripts that move people toward a response.